breuerfelix/jinsta/README.md

 ## additional information / helpful another projects

 - [jinsta_starter](https://github.com/demaya/jinsta_starter/): helpful for scheduling jinsta, e.g. on a raspberry pi at home

-## why did we stop working on instapy ?

-right now we experience alot of blocks and bans on the current version of instapy. in our opinion this is due to the following reasons:

-- instapy uses instagram through the browser
-	- more than 90% of the instagram userbase is accessing it through their official app
-- instapy is working sequentially
-	- for example it is performing all like actions, then all follow actions, then all unfollow actions
-	- a normal user doenst use instagram like this
-- instapy is using direct links
-	- when accessing a user profile to follow him, instapy visit this profile via the direct url
-	- a normal user is accessing the user through their timeline
-	- instagram is able to detect that

-to change these behaviours in instapy, we would need to rewrite it from scratch.
-since there is no maintained python library for the inofficial instagram api, we switched to javascript / typescript instead.

-## what about the new algorithm ?

-the new algorithm should act more like a casual user on instagram.
-the bot starts with a 'basefeed' like the current users timeline. now it starts looking through all pictures and is calculating an interest rating for each picture based on the keywords and photo description.
-based on this rating the bot will interact with the picture and like it. it will also maybe start scrolling through the comments and calculating a rating for each comment.
-based on this rating, it will interact with the timeline from the user who wrote that comment.
-now we start at the beginning again calculating a rating for each photo of this users posts...

-the bot is diving deeper and deeper into random user feeds and liking / following them.

-in every 'feed' we also got some chances of exiting the feed and going back one feed.

-this should just visualize the basic idea behind the new algorithm.

-if you got any ideas or improvements, feel free to write some issues or contact me at discord!
-since this is in pre alpha, there is alot to improve (:

 ---